MarcellVokk/bfme-foundation-project/README.md

 - Patch 1.09 Team (BFME1)

 ## Online Arena

+*Developed by The Online Battle Arena Team (Beterwel, MarcellVokk)*

 Online Arena aims to be the leading platform for online BFME gaming.
 With more than 2 years of research, we brought back Quickmatch, and made online BFME gaming as easy as clicking a button.
 Arena features completely automatic matchmaking, win detection, and ladders.
 You just click and play!
 The total number of players who have already signed up is more than 20,000!<br>
 **Join now: https://bfmeladder.com/**

 ## Bfme Workshop

+*Developed by The Online Battle Arena Team, in collaboration with the Patch 2.22 Team*

 Bfme Workshop aims to be the new home of BFME modding.
 With a brand new, completely automatic modding system, modding BFME has never been this easy!
 Switching between patches is seamless and fast, and downloading and activating mods or maps can be done with just around 4 clicks.
 <br>
 **And the best part: you can upload your own mods and maps to the workshop too!**